 Iowa’s oldest town once got its start as a tiny fur trading stop in the sparsely populated “wild west” – west of the Mississippi, that is.
 This beautiful, charming and historic city is one of the best places to visit in the entire Hawkeye state, and it’s the oldest place in Iowa.
-Plan a trip this spring after you learn a little more about this amazing city.
+Plan a trip after you learn a little more about this amazing city.

 The town of Dubuque, Iowa was one of the very first settlements west of the Mississippi.